 In stage IV, the aim of therapy is usually non-curative.
 The first priority is systemic drug therapy, supplemented in individual cases by local therapeutic measures.
 Active symptom control and supportive measures such as nutritional counseling, psychosocial support, and palliative care are an integral part of treatment.
 The prognosis of patients with locally advanced and irresectable or metastatic (pooled here as "advanced") gastric cancer is unfavorable.
 Studies evaluating the benefit from chemotherapy have shown a median survival of less than one year [35].
-However, there is evidence that chemotherapy can prolong the survival of patients with advanced gastric cancer compared to best supportive therapy alone and maintain quality of life longer [36].
+However, there is evidence that chemotherapy can prolong the survival of patients with advanced gastric cancer compared with best supportive care alone and maintain quality of life for longer [36].
+Longer-term survival rates have improved significantly with the introduction of HER2- and Claudin18.2-targeted therapies and with the introduction of immune checkpoint inhibitors.

-6.1.4.1 Systemic tumor therapy - Stage IV
+6.1.4.1 Systemic tumor therapy - stage IV